 Ordinarily, price will merit a high relative importance in obtaining the best possible result.
-The fairness of the price proposed can be determined by gathering market data used in the estimation of the price of each product and comparing this with similar or comparable products.
+The fairness of the price proposed can be determined by gathering market data used in the estimation of the price of the financial instrument.

 3.2 Cost